vedmichv/todoapp-codecatalyst-demo/README.md

 ```
 ![YAML mode](./readme-img/githubactions-03.png)

 4. Click **Validate** and **Commit** to push our changes.
-And after we see that the build is failed, linter found what we can impove in our code
+The CI/CD workflow will start to run and the build will fail, because the linter will identify that we can impove the code.

 ![Linter result](readme-img/githubactions-04.png)
 5. We will update linter to scan only changes (new files).
 To achieve that, change the value of the parameter *VALIDATE_ALL_CODEBASE* to `false`.